 Section 220 of the ITRSHRA required reports on electronic payments systems, such as the Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications), that do business with Iran.
-However, neither that nor any other U.S. law or Executive Order mandates sanctions against SWIFT or against electronic payments systems per se.
+That law also authorizes - but neither it or any other U.S. law or Executive Order mandates - sanctions against SWIFT or against electronic payments systems per se.
 Still, as noted, many transactions with Iran are subject to U.S. sanctions, no matter the payment mechanism.
-In 2012, SWIFT disconnected sanctioned Iranian banks from its network at the request of the European Union, and it is likely to expel those Iranian banks that are "relisted" for U.S. sanctions as of November 5, 2018.